-Current dialogue test seeds are generally from human-generated datasets and LLM-generated datasets.
+Current dialogue test cases are generally from human-generated datasets and LLM-generated datasets.
 SQuAD and SQuAD 2.0 are classic single-turn QA datasets that have been widely used for training and testing of QA systems \cite{rajpurkar2016squad1, rajpurkar2018squad2}.
 CoQA dataset is a free-form multi-turn conversational QA dataset with unanswerable questions \cite{reddy2019coqa}.
 MuTual is a multi-turn reasoning-based dialogue dataset in open-domain \cite{cui2020mutual}.
-MT-Bench is a 2-turn open-end dialogue dataset that is used to evaluate chatbot's conversation performance \cite{zheng2023llmasajudge}.
-The "LLM-as-a-judge" approach is reported as feasible when comparing strong LLM's alignment with human preference.
-Later, using LLM to generate test cases become a recent trend \cite{sun2024parrot, bai2024mt101, kwan2024mteval, wang2023mint}.
-However, it is worth noting that the "LLM-as-a-judge" approach comes with intrinsic shortcomings e.g., self-enhancement \cite{zheng2023llmasajudge}, bias \cite{huang2024empirical}.
-Using LLM in SE also suffers from non-deterministic threat \cite{harman2024llmnondeter}.
-Besides, training data contamination is gathering increasing attention \cite{mirzadeh2024gsm}.
-The area calls for more complete and reliable testing for dialogue systems.
+MT-Bench is a 2-turn open-end dialogue dataset that is used to evaluate chatbots' conversation performance \cite{zheng2023llmasajudge}.
+The ``LLM-as-a-judge'' approach is reported as feasible when comparing LLMs' alignment with human preference, and using LLM to generate test cases became a recent trend \cite{sun2024parrot, bai2024mt101, kwan2024mteval, wang2023mint, duan2024botchat}.
+However, it is worth noting that the ``LLM-as-a-judge'' approach comes with intrinsic shortcomings \cite{zheng2023llmasajudge, huang2024empirical}, and the evaluations are restricted to LLM judge scores but not pass-fail criteria.
+Besides, training data contamination is receiving increasing attention \cite{mirzadeh2024gsm}.
+The area calls for more complete and reliable testing for LLM-based dialogue systems.